One-Skillet Butternut Squash & Curried Chickpeas (Vegetarian)

 What makes this dish exciting is the unexpected mash-up of bright, fresh stuff with traditionally soft and toasty fall flavors.
 The base of the dish is curried chickpeas and onions tossed with caramelized butternut squash.
 We scattered a light salad of pomegranate seeds, radishes, herbs, and yogurt over the top of it — and it really works.
 The creamy yogurt is a natural with the spicy curry, and we love the textural tango of the crisp, peppery radishes and creamy butternut squash.
 Who’d have thunk it?
 But this is a dish full of such surprising and wonderful bites.

-One-skillet meals are perfect for a slow Sunday supper at home.
-But this one is so pretty — orange squash, red radishes, green herbs, and pops of garnet pomegranate seeds — we wouldn’t hesitate to make it for a dinner party.
+One-skillet meals are perfect for a slow Sunday supper.
+But this one is so pretty — orange squash, red radishes, green herbs, and pops of garnet pomegranate seeds — we wouldn’t hesitate to make it for a small, socially distant dinner on the patio with our folks.
 Leave the kitchen door open as you’re cooking: when that curry hits the hot, cast-iron skillet, the smell is like perfume.

 Servings: 4 to 6